bbauska/TUMx-DWAPNx/README.md

 Local variables are declared with the keywords let or var.
 In contrast to global variables that are accessible and modifiable from anywhere in the code, local variables are only available within the function they are declared.
-Let\'s have a look at the code example.
+Let&apos;s have a look at the code example.

 Printing x at the bottom of the code will return 1, because x has a global scope.